secretGeek/clowncar/README.md

     |____|__|_____|________|__|__|____|___._|__|   (____/ \____)

-Font is from here --  http://patorjk.com/software/taag/#p=testall&f=Alpha&t=clowncar
+The AsciiFont is from here --  http://patorjk.com/software/taag/#p=testall&f=Alpha&t=clowncar

-....all of which just serves to remind me that *I friggin' hate clowns!*
+...and creating that just serves to remind me that *I friggin' hate clowns!*

 Maybe I should've just gone with the emoticon.